Frequently Asked Questions

 -

 Therapy depends on regular contact, and especially at the beginning weekly sessions are best to build a relationship and gain some momentum.
-I’d suggest we start weekly for at least the first six sessions.
-We can then either continue weekly or drop down to fortnightly if that suits you better.
+However I am open to working weekly or fortnightly if that suits you better.

 Clinical supervision for therapists is usually every 2-4 weeks depending on your needs.